IIf you’re reading this, chances are you’ve been tasked with creating a competitive landscape analysis for your organization.

 SWOT Analysis

-A SWOT analysis is a visual framework that helps you evaluate your competitive position by evaluating internal factors and external factors that affect your business.
-These include:
+A SWOT analysis is a simple way to assess your competitive position by separating internal factors (strengths, weaknesses) from external factors (opportunities, threats).

 Strengths: Internal advantages that give you an edge over competitors